magento/devdocs/src/guides/v2.4/test/integration/attributes/magento-db-isolation.md

 ---

 To isolate database changes between tests, the Integration testing framework (ITF) implements the `DbIsolation` attribute.
-When the `DbIsolation` is enabled, the ITF:
+When the `DbIsolation` attribute is enabled, the ITF:

--  starts a database transaction before the test/test case.
+-  Starts a database transaction before the test/test case.
--  avoids a database commit during the test/test case.
+-  Avoids a database commit during the test/test case.
--  restores the database after the test/test case.
+-  Restores the database after the test/test case.

 ## Format